 Over at the feature pool, you’ll find the Sand Bar.

 They have a cheeseburger, hot dog, and garden salad in the entree section.
 Keep in mind the menus are reduced right now at most locations.
 When things return to normal, we should see more options return.

-Below are the different beverage items that are available.
+Below are the different available beverage items.

 Guests can also order frozen treats, sodas, and such at either of the pool bars.

-Back inside, guests can pick up a snack at Fantasia Market which is also located on the resort’s fourth floor.
+Back inside, guests can pick up a snack at Fantasia Market, which is also located on the resort’s fourth floor.

 I took a photo to give you an idea of what you might find in there.
 Naturally, all the items are inflated to match the Disney price tag.

 We have one last stop at the Contemporary for coffee before wrapping things up.
 Contemporary Grounds is a coffee bar of sorts located off the lobby.
 They serve Joffrey’s brand coffee along with pastries.
-If you need a morning coffee fix, this is a simple stop before heading out to the parks.
+So if you need a morning coffee fix, this is a simple stop before heading out to the parks.

 Final Thoughts on Contemporary Resort Dining